epsonavy/removeStrangers/README.md

 ##How to Use

+There is a folder called *images*.
+Please put all the *same size* photos that need to remove photobomb.
+In this project, I provide 9 sample picures in the image folder.

 After download all the files, open the terminal, and go to their directory

 > For Mac OS / Linux: